anthonyzhdong/nzbirds/v1/README.md

 - Data licensed from [Birds New Zealand](https://www.birdsnz.org.nz/) for educational use within the University of Otago.
 - Conservation status information from the [DOC website](https://www.doc.govt.nz/nature/conservation-status/).
+- Images provided by individual bird photographers all across New Zealand.

 ## Contact Information